 – Has he or she noticed that your child is being isolated, excluded from playground or other activities with students?

 – Ask the teacher what he or she intends to do to investigate and help to stop the bullying.

-- If you are concerned about how your child is coping with the stress of being bullied, ask to speak with your child’s guidance counselor or other school-based mental health professional.
+- If you are concerned about how your child is coping with the stress of being bullied, ask to speak with your child’s guidance counselor or other school-based mental health professionals.

 - Set up a follow-up appointment with the teacher to discuss progress.

 - Keep notes from your meetings with teachers and administrators.